Local Medical Clinic Internships

 - Patience and humility.

-To apply you must submit all application material to the Career and Leadership Development (CLD) Office via TigerNet by September 5th.
-Orientation is September 9th at 7p and is mandatory for all interns to attend.
+To apply you must submit all application material to the Career and Leadership Development (CLD) Office via TigerNet by January 21, 2019.
+Orientation is January 27 at 6:15 p.m. and is mandatory for all interns.

 Please submit the following documents (incomplete applications will not be reviewed):

 - Cover Letter (see CLD site for help and guidelines; this is a very important part of your application and should be done with considerable thought and careful consideration)